 As part of the FortiGate-6000 HA configuration, you assign each of the FortiGate-6000s in the HA cluster a chassis ID of 1 or 2.
 The chassis IDs just allow you to identify individual FortiGate-6000s and do not influence primary unit selection.

 In a FortiGate-6000 FGCP HA configuration, the primary (or master) FortiGate-6000 processes all traffic.
-The secondary FortiGate-6000 operates in hot standby mode.
-The FGCP synchronizes the configuration, active sessions, routing information, and so on to the secondary FortiGate-6000.
-If the primary FortiGate-6000 fails, traffic automatically fails over to the secondary.
+The backup FortiGate-6000 operates in hot standby mode.
+The FGCP synchronizes the configuration, active sessions, routing information, and so on to the backup FortiGate-6000.
+If the primary FortiGate-6000 fails, traffic automatically fails over to the backup.